fsantanna-no/ce0-old/README.md

 # Ce

-A simple language with algebraic data types and automatic memory management:
+A simple language with algebraic data types and automatic memory management with move semantics (i.e., no garbage collection).

-- bounded memory allocation
-- deterministic deallocation
-- no garbage collection

 # 1. Lexical rules